- Well. I’m afraid this blog post didn’t age quite as well as I would have hoped.

 In 2011, there was a movie released called “Contagion.”
 It starred Matt Damon and Gwyneth Paltrow and had (in my opinion) a particularly wonderful performance by Jude Law.
 The movie came out when I was in residency and I had the opportunity to ask several of the Infectious Disease doctors at the hospital I worked at if they’d seen it.
 Many of them had, and actually enjoyed it.
 The thing that may have been the most accurately depicted aspect of the movie was its tagline: “Nothing Spreads Like Fear.”

-Now, statistically, things like the Wuhan coronavirus outbreak of 2020 and the Ebola virus outbreak of 2015 are incredibly unlikely to affect anybody reading this (there have been more Americans married to Kim Kardashian than have died of the Ebola virus) (no, really, that’s an actual mathematical fact).
-Still though, I get why people are captivated by virus outbreaks.
+Now, statistically, things like the COVID-19 outbreak of 2020 and the Ebola outbreak of 2015 incredibly unlikely to affect anybody reading this (there have been more Americans married to Kim Kardashian than have died of the Ebola Virus) (no, really, that’s an actual mathematical fact).
+I get why people are captivated by virus outbreaks.
 I understand and completely appreciate the dread fascination with virus outbreaks because I am, myself, rather entranced by them as well.
 I certainly understand people wanting more information.
 So, let’s talk about coronavirus.

 What is coronavirus?